 Osteoarthritis (O.A) of the knee can be a painful condition.
 Most often the medial side (inside) of the knee is affected.
-Osteoarthritis is basically 'wear and tear' of the joint.
+Osteoarthritis also described as 'wear and tear' of the joint.

 We grade O.A changes from 1-4.
 Grade 1 are minor changes and grade 4 are severe changes.
 Although x-ray changes don't always correlate to patients symptoms, I have met people with grade 4 changes that have very little pain.

-Here are three quad strengthening exercises you can do at home to build the strength around the knee joint.
+Here are three quad strengthening exercises you can do at home to build the strength around the knee joint if you have arthritis.
 These exercises will reduce pain and improve your knee function.
 Repeat each exercise 10 times, hold each for 10 seconds, twice per day.

 Static Quad - Tighten the thigh muscle, aim to keep the back of the knee close to the bed, also try to aim to lift the heel from the bed: